Exploring the capability of Hyperspectral Electroluminescence for process monitoring in vertical GaN devices

 James Gallagher, U.S. Naval Research Laboratory

-Joseph Spencer, U.S. Naval Research Laboratory, Washington, DC, USA, Virginia Tech
+Joseph Spencer, U.S. Naval Research Laboratory

 Jennifer Hite, U.S. Naval Research Laboratory